pombredanne/yocto-spdx/README.md

 Overview
 --------
-Yocto+SPDX is an SPDX document generation plugin for the Yocto Project's Poky build system.
-It adds generation of an SPDX document for the entire build as an extra step in the build process.

 SPDX is a standard format for communicating information about the licenses and copyrights associated with a software package.
 More information at https://www.spdx.org.

+The Yocto+SPDX project is built to integrated SPDX generation into the Yocto build process.
+The Yocto Project is an open source collaboration project that provides templates, tools and methods to help create custom Linux-based systems for embedded products regardless of the hardware architecture (http://www.yoctoproject.org).
+The goal of integrating the Yocto build process with the SPDX standard is to integrate automated SPDX generation in upstream open source projects.
+The project was created and is hosted at the University of Nebraska at Omaha.

 Licensing
 ---------